 Francesco Garzarelli, Chair of the Audit and Governance Committee

 Francesco Garzarelli is Head of Macro Research at Eisler Capital.
 A graduate of the London Business School and Bocconi University, Francesco sits on the Italian Ambassador to the UK Independent Advisory Board, is a member of Chatham House, the Society of Business Economists and the Parish Council of St Mary’s Church in Hampstead.
 He supports Into University – a UK Charity.

-Huey is a Business Lead at TPX Impact, leading full-service digital agency for the public and third sectors.
+Huey is Head of Digital Delivery at Soapbox Communications, an international design and communications agency agency for leading think tanks, research organisations and NGOs.
 He has over two decades of experience in digital and communications, and has built and led teams at some of the best commercial agencies in the Asia-Pacific and Europe.
 He and his teams have won numerous awards for their work and he served as a judge at the BAFTA Interactive Awards.

 Huey has worked with various UN Agencies, including UNESCO, UNAIDS and UNDP on campaigns to support the rights of LGBT+ people, women and other marginalised communities.
 He’s a passionate advocate for the rights of the displaced, borne from his own experience of fleeing Vietnam in 1976, on a boat with his family.
 He grew up in the migrant communities of Melbourne, Australia, and witnessed first-hand, their struggles and discrimination, but also the kindness of neighbours and local charities.
 Huey lives in London with his husband, adopted son and rescue pets.

 Kathryn Ludlow, Chair of the People and Culture Committee